 Lawsuits and workers’ comp claims are complex.
 The responsible employer, date of loss, the type of injury, calculation of lost wages, etc. may all seem like simple matters, but the fact is that they are often not.
 In this area of the law, the court has crafted complicated rules for identifying the responsible employer in occupational injury cases, such as a claim for cumulative psychological injury like PTSD.
 In an occupational injury case, for example, the employer that last exposed you to the working conditions that could have caused or aggravated the type of injury claimed is the responsible employer to file against; it may still be a later employer that is legally responsible to provide benefits for your injury.

 Filing a claim against the wrong employer for an occupational injury claim or workers’ compensation claim for Defense Base Act benefits can cause years of delay and endless frustrations.
-To save yourself time, energy, and resources, you should already be thinking about hiring experienced legal counsel who knows the rules to stand up for you.
+To save yourself time, energy, and resources, you should already be thinking about hiring an experienced legal counsel who knows the rules to stand up for you.

 Retain the Services of an Experienced Attorney at No Cost to You

 For any linguist, security, or labor contractor who worked in hostile areas in support of U.S. forces, it’s worth seeing what benefits may be available.
-At Military Justice Attorneys, we can help local national and U.S. resident/citizen contractors who supported U.S. Military forces abroad get evaluated for latent injuries and file claims against the contractors’ workers’ compensation insurance policies.
+At Military Justice Attorneys, we can help local national, and U.S. resident/citizen contractors who supported U.S. Military forces abroad get evaluated for latent injuries and file claims against the contractors’ workers’ compensation insurance policies.
 We proudly offer our services to such contractors at no cost to them, so more people can reach out to us for the legal guidance and representation they deserve.

 Call Military Justice Attorneys if you have any questions about Defense Base Act claims or workplace injury lawsuits filed for injured contractors, local national workers, and others who have worked in the service of the United States Government while abroad or overseas.
 Dial (843) 773-5501 or contact us online to ask about our legal counsel that is made available at no cost to you.